Focus

 Challenge

-As the sole UX designer, I helped transform an early concept into a structured, scalable product by defining core user journeys, interaction models, and a unified UX foundation to support future growth.
+As the sole UX designer, I helped transform an early concept into a structured, scalable product — defining core user journeys, interaction models, and a unified UX foundation to support future growth across both desktop and mobile.

 Context

 The startup was building a platform for professional users working with complex data and time-sensitive decisions.
-Early development prioritised feature experimentation, but lacked an overarching UX structure, resulting in friction and inconsistency.
+Early development had prioritised feature experimentation, but lacked an overarching UX structure — resulting in friction, inconsistency, and no clear user journey from end to end.

 • High information density and expert users